Robert John Burke: Career

 Burke's television roles include Mickey Gavin on Rescue Me, Bart Bass on Gossip Girl, Kidnapped, Six Degrees, Law & Order and IAB Captain Ed Tucker on Law & Order: Special Victims Unit, Officer Patrick Simmons on Person of Interest, Sex and the City, and The Sopranos.

 Burke's film work began as a regular performer in fellow Purchase alumnus Hal Hartley's indie films, such as 1989's The Unbelievable Truth.
 Burke appeared opposite Laura Dern's Academy Award nominated performance in the 1991 feature Rambling Rose.
 He returned to work with Hartley again in 1992 in the Cannes Film Festival, Palme d'Or nominated Simple Men.
 He also appeared in Hartley's 1995 film Flirt.
 Burke took over the lead from Peter Weller in RoboCop 3.

 He starred in Richard Stanley's 1993 film Dust Devil, and in 2001's No Such Thing.
 In 1996, he played the lead role in the film adaptation of Stephen King's Thinner.
 In 2004, Burke played the role of Mr. Neck in the independent film Speak.
 In 2005, Burke had a role in Hide and Seek, a psychological thriller.

 He had roles in the Academy Award-nominated films Munich directed by Steven Spielberg and Good Night, and Good Luck, directed by George Clooney.
 In 2008, he portrayed James Mattis, Commanding General of 1st Marine Division in the HBO miniseries Generation Kill.
 Burke also portrayed General Ned Almond, commanding general of the 92nd Division, Buffalo Soldiers, in the 2008 Spike Lee film Miracle at St. Anna.
 He appeared in the 2012 film Safe.
 He played the Colorado Springs chief of police in Spike Lee's BlacKkKlansman (2018).

 In 2015 and 2017, he appeared in three episodes of Last Week Tonight with John Oliver, once parodying his role on Law & Order.
 Burke is seen opposite Frieda Pinto in the Netflix thriller Intrusion.
 In 2022, he portrayed a CIA agent Smitty in Black Panther: Wakanda Forever.
 He next appeared alongside Keira Knightly in a remake of the crime drama The Boston Strangler.
+In 2025, he guest-starred as Seth in the second season of The Last of Us.

 Personal life

 Burke holds a second degree black belt in Matsubayashi, Shorin-ryu Okinawan karate.
-He is a currently a volunteer firefighter as the captain of Engine 7 of the Ocean Beach Fire Department on Fire Island.
+He is currently a volunteer firefighter as the captain of Engine 7 of the Ocean Beach Fire Department Suffolk County, Long Island NY.

 Burke's decision to become a firefighter was informed by the loss of his best friend, FDNY Capt.
 Patrick J. Brown, Ladder-3, on 9/11, along with many of his other friends that day.
 Burke worked at the site and was present for weeks during recovery efforts.
 He dedicates his fire service to the memory of those who fell on that day and continue to succumb to sickness still.

 Burke is also active with foundation work including VETHACK, Leary Firefighter Foundation (LFF), FDNY Foundation, FDNY Fire Family Transport Foundation, Lt.
 Joseph DiBernardo Foundation for Fire Fighter Survival.